 - Creation of Debenture Redemption Reserve (wherever applicable)

 - Redemption of debentures out of profits.

 - Redemption of debentures out of capital.

 - Redemption of debentures in a lump sum.

 - Redemption of debentures in annual instalments by draw of lots.
-Self-Explanatory.

-- I. Calculation of ex-interest and cum-interest are not required. - II.
-In case of redemption of debentures in annual instalments by draw of lots: - (i) The entire DRI purchased for the redemption of the instalment of debentures is not sold at the end of the year but sold/further purchased to the extent to maintain 15% of the face

-- value of the debentures to be redeemed in the next instalment.
+- I. All capital losses to be written off in the year in which they occur. - II.
+Calculation of ex-interest and cum-interest are not required. - III.
+In case of redemption of debentures in annual instalments by draw of lots: - (i) The entire DRI purchased for the redemption of the instalment of debentures is not sold at the end of the year but sold/further purchased to the extent to maintain 15% of the face value of the debentures to be redeemed in the next instalment.
 In case of redemption in equal instalments, DRI purchased for the first instalment remains invested till the last instalment. - (ii) Wherever applicable, DRR is transferred to General Reserve in proportion to the debentures redeemed.

-III.
+IV.
 Rules relating to creation of